-2.2% of all ED visits in week 49 were for fever + ILI symptoms.
-Approximately 10 more patients visited EDs for fever and ILI symptoms this year compared to 2010 (Figure 5).
-Figure 6 shows that approximately 75 fewer OTC products per drugstore were purchased this year than in the same period in 2010.
+Approximately 65 more patients visited EDs for fever and ILI symptoms this year compared to 2010 during week 41 (Figure 5).
+Figure 6 shows approximately 20 fewer OTC products per drugstore were purchased this year than in the same period in 2010 to diagnose and treat cold and influenza-like symptoms.
 Figure 7 shows the frequency of ED visits for fever and ILI by zip code.

-Three other maps show, by zip code, the frequency of ED visits for three symptoms that are common during the fall and winter seasons and are of interest to the general public: congestion and cough (Figure 8), vomiting and nausea (Figure 9), and diarrhea (Figure 10).
+Three other graphs will show, by zip code, the frequency of ED visits for three other chief complaints that can be caused by influenza viruses: congestion and cough (Figure 8), vomiting and nausea (Figure 9), and diarrhea (Figure 10).